Trusted WordPress tutorials, when you need them most.

 How To Add Social Login To WordPress (The Easy Way)

-In this article, we will show you how you can add social login to WordPress.
+In this article, we’ll show you how to add social logins to WordPress.

 How to add social login to WordPress (the easy way)

-However, most people don’t like filling out long user registration forms and remember yet another username / password.
+However, most people don’t like filling out long user registration forms and remember yet another username-password combination.

 Social logins let visitors create an account with your website just by clicking a button.
 They can use the username and password from their existing social media accounts, such as their Facebook login details.

 Since it’s so convenient, social login can encourage more people to register with your website.
-With that being said, let’s see how you can add social login to WordPress.
+With that in mind, let’s see how you can add a social login to WordPress.

 Video Tutorial